Mint-Gold-Dust/v2-contracts/README.md

 - `updateSecondarySaleFeePercent(uint256 _percentage)`: This function updates the platform's secondary sale fee percentage, which is taken from each resale on the marketplace.
 Only the contract deployer can call this function.
 The `_percentage` parameter is the new fee percentage in wei format.

-- `updateCollectorFee(uint256 _percentage)`: This function updates the collector fee percentage, which is taken from each secondary sale and transferred to the artist.
+- `updateCollectorFee(uint256 _percentage)`: This function updates the collector fee percentage, which is charged from each primary sale.
 Only the contract deployer can call this function.
 The `_percentage` parameter is the new fee percentage in wei format.

 - `updateMaxRoyalty(uint256 _percentage)`: This function updates the maximum royalty percentage that can be set by the artist when they mint their NFT.
 Only the contract deployer can call this function.
 The `_percentage` parameter is the new maximum royalty percentage in wei format.